QA-Vlad/ADB-Device-Manager/README.md

 ### First Use

 1. **Connect an Android device** via USB.
-2. **Open the plugin panel** — find "ADB Randomizer" in the right sidebar.
+2. **Open the plugin panel** — find "ADB Device Manager" in the right sidebar.
 3. **Ensure your device is displayed** in the list.
 4. **Click "RANDOM SIZE AND DPI"** to apply a random configuration.